 Note: some methods of growing cat grass involve using either soil or “soil-less” grow mediums like coconut coir by now, and/or containers with drainage holes.
 I’ve found that the grass grows fine with water, alone.
 I like how clean and simple the water-only method is.
 I would have preferred a built-in drainage system, but couldn’t come up with a set-up that worked for me.

-On the morning and evening of Day 3, use a spray bottle to water the seeds.
+On the evening of Day 2 (60 hours), use a spray bottle to water the seeds.
 Drain off excess water.
 Repeat 1-2 times.
 I use the spray bottle so the seeds aren’t disturbed.

 Leave the jar on the counter away from the window, and use the canning lid to cover the jar, leaving a gap.